Soil erosion: Soil structure and composition

 Erosional gully in unconsolidated Dead Sea (Israel) sediments along the southwestern shore.
 This gully was excavated by floods from the Judean Mountains in less than a year.

-The composition, moisture, and compaction of soil are all major factors in determining the erosivity of rainfall.
-Sediments containing more clay tend to be more resistant to erosion than those with sand or silt, because the clay helps bind soil particles together.
-Soil containing high levels of organic materials are often more resistant to erosion, because the organic materials coagulate soil colloids and create a stronger, more stable soil structure.
+The texture, moisture, and compaction of soil are all major factors in determining the erosivity of rainfall.
+Sediments containing more clay minerals tend to be more resistant to erosion than those with sand or silt, because the clay helps bind soil particles together.
+Soil containing high levels of organic matter are often more resistant to erosion, because the organic materials coagulate soil colloids and create a stronger, more stable soil structure.
 The amount of water present in the soil before the precipitation also plays an important role, because it sets limits on the amount of water that can be absorbed by the soil (and hence prevented from flowing on the surface as erosive runoff).
 Wet, saturated soils will not be able to absorb as much rainwater, leading to higher levels of surface runoff and thus higher erosivity for a given volume of rainfall.
 Soil compaction also affects the permeability of the soil to water, and hence the amount of water that flows away as runoff.
 More compacted soils will have a larger amount of surface runoff than less compacted soils.